Importing data in your tenant site

 Manually adding data lets you adjust information for a single record.
 Importing data lets you add net-new data in Professional.

-Using the Import Data feature gives you a quick and efficient way to populate worker data into a tenant site.
+Using the Import Data tool gives you a quick and efficient way to populate worker data into a tenant site.
 To further help you streamline populating data, Professional includes numerous predefined templates you can download, fill with the information you want to add, and then upload into a tenant site.

 When you’re populating net new data via an import into a tenant after the initial setup, add reference data before you import worker data or configure user accounts for managed service providers (MSPs).